Skip to content

 Another limitation is that the reuse may not fit well within the current zoning regulations.
 For instance, if the building is located in an area zoned for industrial uses, the reuse may require a change in zoning.

 Finally, the reuse may not be compatible with the surrounding buildings.
 For example, suppose a building is located next to a parking garage.
-In that case, the reuse should consider when designing the new facility.
+In that case, the reuse should be considered when designing the new facility.

 The goal of adaptive reuse is to increase revenue potential while keeping costs low.
 It is a viable option for commercial real estate companies with existing assets.
 There has never been a better time to get creative.